yggdrasil-network/yggdrasil-specs/ys001-yggdrasil-core-specification.md

 design.
 All nodes on the network participate in the maintenance of the spanning tree.

+The spanning tree represents the worst-case routing paths and does not contain information about all peerings between nodes.
+Only the parent-child node relationships are shown on the spanning tree.

+Nodes are encouraged to choose shortcuts when forwarding traffic in cases where a direct peer provides a better or more direct path towards the destination than the path shown on the spanning tree.

 ### Root selection

 The root node is typically the node on the network that has the "strongest" Tree